What is “Lower Urinary Tract Symptoms”?

 Lower urinary tract symptoms (LUTS) refers to a group of urinary tract symptoms that affect both men and women.
 They used to be called prostatitis or prostatism.

 Risk Factors for LUTS

 Factors increasing the risk of developing LUTS include these.

 Researchers made a longitudinal study of 9,712 healthy men 30 or older.
-They did so to investigate the possible association of alcohol consumption with LUTS,
+They did so to study the possible link of alcohol drinking with LUTS,

-Light to moderate alcohol consumption (drinking up to slightly more than two drinks per day) was associated with decreased likelihood of developing moderate to severe LUTS.
-On the other hand, drinking at higher levels was associated with increased likelihood of developing moderate to severe LUTS.
-As heavier consumption increased, so did the likelihood of developing the problem.
+Light to moderate alcohol consumption was drinking up to slightly more than two drinks per day.
+It was linked with decreased risk of moderate to severe LUTS.

 These resources may be helpful to learn more about LUTS.

 - Penson D., et al. Obesity, physical activity and LUTS.
 J Urol.
 186(6), 2316-2322.

 - Prezioso D., et al. Life-style in patients with LUTS Suggestive of BPH.
 Euro Urol, 40(sup 1), 9-12.